opis/closure/README.md

 ## Migrating from 3.x

-Version 4.x is a full rewrite of the library, and unfortunately it is not compatible with 3.x.
+Version 4.x is a full rewrite of the library, but unserialization from 3.x is possible.
+Read the [docs][documentation] on how to migrate from 3.x.

 ## Documentation